maninbox1/orbitvpn/PRIVACY_POLICY.md

 - **Correction**: Request correction of inaccurate information
 - **Opt-Out**: Opt out of marketing communications

-To exercise these rights, contact us at: [YOUR SUPPORT EMAIL]
+To exercise these rights, contact us at: [mikemandev1@gmail.com]

 ## International Data Transfers